rwsilk2ipfix - Convert SiLK Flow records to IPFIX records

 rwsilk2ipfix --help

-The IPFIX records generated by rwsilk2ipfix will contain six information elements that are in the Private Enterprise space for CERT (the IPFIX Private Enterprise Number of CERT is 6871).
-These six information elements fall into two groups:
+The IPFIX records generated by rwsilk2ipfix will contain ten information elements that are in the Private Enterprise space for CERT (the IPFIX Private Enterprise Number of CERT is 6871).
+These ten information elements fall into three groups:

 Elements 30 and 31 contain the packing information that was determined by rwflowpack(8), specifically the flowtype and the sensor.
-These values correspond to numbers specified in the silk.conf(5) file.
+These values correspond to numbers specified in the site configuration file, silk.conf(5).

 Elements 14, 15, 32, and 33 contain information elements generated by the yaf(1) flow meter (http://tools.netsa.cert.org/yaf/).
 The information elements may be present even if yaf was not used to generate the flow records, but their value will be empty or 0.

-For each of the six information elements that rwsilk2ipfix will produce, the following table lists its numeric ID, its length in octets, its name, the field name it corresponds to on rwcut(1), and a brief description.
+For each of the ten information elements that rwsilk2ipfix produces, the following table lists its numeric ID, its length in octets (or v for variable length), its name, the field name it corresponds to on rwcut(1), and a brief description.

-30 1 silkFlowType class & type How rwflowpack categorized
+30 1 silkFlowtypeId class & type How rwflowpack categorized

 the flow record